kaustpradalab/research-handboook/README.md

-# PRADA Lab Research Handbook
+# PRADA Lab Research Handbooooook
 link: <https://kaustpradalab.github.io/research-handboook/>

 👋🏼 This repository serves as a handbook for students in the [PRADA lab](https://pradalab1.github.io/) at [KAUST](https://www.kaust.edu.sa/en/) and includes: